CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 jupyter-lab
 ```

-Note the output log, it'll give you a locally hosted web address to load in your browser (it likely will open the browser for you).
+Note the output log, it'll give you a locally hosted web address to load in your browser (on some systems it will open the browser for you automatically).

 Under "Notebook" click "Python 3 (ipykernel)", then from the file browser on the left, find the .ipynb file you'd like to work with.
 Remember to keep saving your changes and then commit and push them to git.

 ## Getting Started